###country-name###

 How many private assets can be confiscated?

 Given the large amount of assets that war supporters hold around the world, different approaches to confiscation in different countries, and the efforts to hide assets in offshore companies and through third parties, it is almost impossible to estimate the exact amount of assets.
 However, we can use as a basis the estimate of the frozen private assets of sanctioned persons.
-Although due to the active dynamics of blocking and different approaches to publishing this information, our estimates show that as of the beginning of 2023, approximately USD 100 billion of such assets were frozen worldwide.
+Although due to the active dynamics of blocking and different approaches to publishing this information, our estimates show that as of the beginning of 2025, more than USD 20 billion of such assets were frozen worldwide.

 More information on which countries froze most and which countries froze less can be found on our interactive map.